 In 1965, Congress began creating a series of programs to help Americans overcome class and social barriers to higher education.
 These services geared towards low-income and first generation students (defined as neither parent or guardian, with whom the student is living, has graduated from college with a baccalaureate degree) were called Special Programs for Students from Disadvantaged Backgrounds.
 Today they are known as the Federal TRIO Programs.
 Congress initially authorized most of the programs in the Higher Education Act of 1965 and subsequent amendments.
 After their authorization, Congress appropriated money for the programs.

-Van Williams, Director of TRiO and Outreach
+Monica Powers, Director of TRiO and Outreach

 Office: SCA 128